jacq-5/MTRX2700-Lab-2-Group-1/README.md

 The main program gets an interface struct (`ButtonInterface`) from `button.h` containing the `init()` function.
 It calls `init()` and passes a function pointer called `chase_led_callback` as an argument.
 This function is stored in the `button.c` module and automatically called when the button is pressed.

 ###### 2. `button.c` — Digital I/O (Button) Module
 A static global variable holds the pointer to the callback function provided during init.
 It uses the type `ButtonCallback`, which is defined as a function pointer.
-The `button_init()' function stores the function pointer in the static variable.
+The `button_init()` function stores the function pointer in the static variable.
 This allows the button interrupt to later use it to call the user's function (`chase_led_callback()`).
 The interrupt handler (`EXTI0_IRQHandler()`) calls the saved function using the `button_callback()` pointer.
 This is where `chase_led_callback()` gets executed when the button is pressed.`ButtonInterface` is a struct to separate the button code from the main project such that the main code doesn't directly access or modify the internal functions.
 The callback function (`chase_led_callback`) will be triggered every time the button is pressed.
 The logic performs a rotating LED pattern on each press.

 #### Part C: